onaseer07/Halal5.com/README.md

 ### [](https://github.com/onaseer07/Halal5.com#prerequisites)Prerequisites

-MUA is built using HTML 5, CSS 3, Bootstrap, jQuery, Firebase Real-time Database.
+Halal5.com is built using HTML 5, CSS 3, Bootstrap, jQuery, Firebase Real-time Database.
 To test this application, just clone the repository and use your own provided Firebase API key to configure, and store objects to DB.

 ## [](https://github.com/onaseer07/Halal5.com)Built Using